DISTRHO/PawPaw/README.md

 ## For developers

 Proper documentation on how to setup PawPaw for your own project will come at a later date.
-But roughly all that is needed is something like: (example of building blop, fomp and mda)
+But roughly all that is needed is something like:

 ```bash
 # change dir to PawPaw root folder